-(Please also see the Episode 2 show notes for additional details about the Lancer/Ace Conan books.)
+(Please also see the Episode 2 and Episode 17 show notes for additional details about the Lancer/Ace Conan books.)

-Conan of Cimmeria (Lancer Books, 1969) by Robert E. Howard, L. Sprague de Camp, and Lin Carter was part of first comprehensive paperback edition of the Conan saga.
-Conan of Cimmeria was the seventh volume published, although it is second in the internal chronology–later printings of the series numbered the books in chronological order.
-When Lancer when out of business in 1973, Ace Books picked up and completed the series, keeping it in print until the mid 1990s.
+Conan the Freebooter (Lancer Books, 1968) by Robert E. Howard and L. Sprague de Camp, was part of the first comprehensive paperback edition of the Conan saga.
+Conan the Freebooter was the eighth volume published, although it is third in the internal chronology–later printings of the series numbered the books in chronological order.
+When Lancer went out of business in 1973, Ace Books picked up and completed the series, keeping it in print until the mid 1990s.

 http://freeread.com.au/@RGLibrary/RobertEHoward/REH-Conan/@Conan.html is an online public domain repository of all of the Conan stories that were published during Robert E. Howard’s lifetime and several posthumously published works that are out of copyright.

 Sword Woman and Other Historical Adventures collects Robert E. Howard’s original versions of “Hawks over Egypt” and “The Road of the Eagles”, untouched by L. Sprague de Camp.

 Sharp Swords & Sinister Spells (PWYW RPGNow affiliate link)

 Sharp Swords & Sinister Spells Addendum (PWYW RPGNow affiliate link)